After making the CNY cookies last month, I sort of fell in love with…

 How Can I Make Them?

 This recipe uses the usual creaming method.
-To ensure cookie success, be sure to let butter soften in room temperature for about 15-25 mins before using.
-When pressed down lightly, you should see a dent on the butter, which feels slightly soft to touch, but still remaining firm.
-The butter may also feel slightly cool.
+To ensure cookie success, be sure to let butter soften in room temperature for about 10 mins before using.
+When pressed down lightly, you should see a dent on the butter easily, which feels slightly soft to touch, but still having some resistance to your finger.
+The butter should also feel slightly cool.

-Do not let the butter soften too much as it will also affect the cookie texture.
+Do not let the butter soften too much or melt as it will also affect the cookie texture.

 If you prefer a super milky taste, you can use condensed milk.
 As most condensed milk these days contain much additives, I opt for honey as a substitute.
 Both condensed milk and honey helps to make the centre of the cookies soft with slightly crispy edges.